ratt-ru/montblanc/README.md

 # Montblanc

-A PyCUDA implementation of the Radio Interferometry Measurement Equation
+A PyCUDA implementation of the Radio Interferometry Measurement Equation, and a foothill of Mount Exaflop.

 ## Requirements